-It’s winter again in Opelika.
+It’s winter again in Auburn and Opelika.
 The frostiest months of winter seem to bring about more service and repair calls, which usually results in the need for new heating systems.
 From furnaces to boilers, there are a number of products on the market that will ensure you’re warm.
 What’s a boiler you ask?
 Let’s take a look.

 Types of boilers